Disneyland 70th Anniversary Key WLED

 It looks like the key contains an NFC tag which activates the lock station, and the key station has an infrared LED transmitted in the lock which is ready by an infrared receiver in the tip of the key.

-Closeup of IR receiver
+Closeup of the 38kHz IR receiver used to detect lock station signals

 Here is a closeup of the 940nm IR 38kHz receiver - either a TSOP1238 or HL-1238.
 This kind of 38kHz encoded IR communication system is fairly ubiquitous and is often seen in IR remotes for TVs, stereos, etc.